FAQs

 IS ATTENDING JEWISH SUMMER CAMP A REQUIREMENT OF THE PROGRAM?

-No. Candidates do not have to have attended Jewish summer camp in order to apply, and fellows are not required to go to camp the summer following the semester in Israel.
+No. Candidates do not have to have attended Jewish summer camp in order to apply, and fellows are not required to go to camp the summer following the semester.

-However, fellows are encouraged to work at Jewish summer camp after their semester in Israel and to contribute to the camp’s Israel education efforts.
+However, fellows are encouraged to work at Jewish summer camp after the semester and to contribute to the camp’s Israel education efforts.
 Those who work at camp for the full summer, and run a Camp Project, receive a $1,500 stipend from The Nachshon Project on top of their camp salaries.

 CAN I TAKE TIME OFF BETWEEN GRADUATING COLLEGE AND BEGINNING GRADUATE SCHOOL?

-Upon graduation, fellows may take up to three years to develop their professional and/or academic skills through internships and Jewish learning programs, before applying for the Graduate Fellowship.
+Upon college graduation, fellows may take up to two years to develop their professional and/or academic skills through internships and Jewish learning programs, before applying for the Graduate Fellowship.

 WHAT IS THE GRADUATE FELLOWSHIP?

-Fellows who continue on to graduate degrees that prepare them for professional careers in the Jewish community are eligible to apply for The Nachshon Project Graduate Fellowship.
-Graduate Fellows are granted significant funding for the duration of their studies, pursuant to program requirements.
+Fellows who continue on to graduate degrees in Jewish education or the rabbinate (Semikha) are eligible to apply for The Nachshon Project Graduate Fellowship.
+Graduate Fellows are granted funding for the duration of their studies, pursuant to program requirements.
 The Graduate Fellowship provides fellows with tools, skills, and networking opportunities to help them succeed in their future careers as Jewish professionals.